-Traditionally, there are two ways to understand wine: by variety and by region.
+Traditionally, there are two ways to understand wine: by the variety and by region.
 This approach is very precise, but a simplified method is also possible by classifying various grape varieties through nine wine styles.
 Because most wine falls under these main nine styles that include red and white, rosé, sparkling and dessert wines.

 FULL BODIED RED WINES WITH RICH FLAVOUR

-As a rule, full bodied red wines contain more tannin, a higher percentage of alcohol and aromas of dark fruits, such as blackcurrant, blackberry, blueberry.
+As a rule, full-bodied red wines contain more tannin, a higher percentage of alcohol and aromas of dark fruits, such as blackcurrant, blackberry, blueberry.
 Because they are characterized by a large amount of pigment, they have a higher level of anthocyanins that positively affect cardiovascular health.

-They are distinguished by a wide range of aromas, and are well-matched with strong and spicy food.
-Usually they are served in large, wide-rimmed glasses.
+They are distinguished by a wide range of aromas and are well-matched with strong and spicy food.
+Usually, they are served in large, wide-rimmed glasses.

 MEDIUM-BODIED RED WINES WITH STRONG TEXTURES